Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Numerical Examples

 \subsection{Franka Emika Panda Simulation using DRAKE}

-For a more realistic example, we consider the 7-DoF Franka Emika Robot and simulate the force interactions using the Compliant Contact Model in DRAKE, which accounts for dissipation, stiffness, and static/dynamic friction of the constraint.
-For more details, refer to \cite{drake}.
+For a more realistic example, we simulate the 7-DoF Franka Emika using Drake's Compliant Contact Model, which accounts for dissipation, stiffness, and static/dynamic friction, \cite{drake}.
 The robot is subject to hard constraints on joint torque, joint velocities, and joint limits, that are necessary for the functioning of the robot, as specified in \cite{FCI}.

-As in the previous examples, the reference was chosen to force the arm to come into contact with the obstacle.
+The reference, again, was chosen to force the arm to come into contact with the obstacle.
 In this case, the end effector constraint is $p_x\leq0.2$ and the end effector reference is $f(r)=[0.3, 0, 0.59]^\top$.
 Fig. \ref{FR} shows the simulation environment and the final position of the robot arm.
-Fig. \ref{cF} shows the forces exchanged with the environment with and without C-ERG.
-As expected, the C-ERG successfully limits the forces exchanged between the robot and its environment by limiting the total energy of the closed-loop system.
+Fig. \ref{cF} shows the energy of interaction for CERG and ERG.
+As expected, the CERG successfully limits the total energy of the closed-loop system.